Living Communities

 Gender Separate and Co-Ed Communities

 Our Residence Halls offer a variety of options for all women, all men, or co-ed floors/pods.
 In Vista La Verne, each suite is made up of the same gender, however, the floors are co-ed.
-There is an option to live in a gender neutral living area as well and we create these suites on a as needed basis.
 In the Oaks, most floors are same gender rooms, co-ed floors.
 In Citrus Hall, we offer co-ed pods for first year and continuing students, and all women’s’ pods or all men’s pods for first year students.
 Citrus Hall does have gender neutral restroom options.

 Grad Student Experience & Non-Traditional Student Experience Communities